Siege of Petropavlovsk: Background

 The allied squadron concentrated at Honolulu and on 25 July 1854 set out to hunt down the Russian ships.
 Their first objective was Novo-Arkhangelsk, which was taken easily but no Russian warships were found.
 They then set sail for Petropavlovsk.

 Russian Vice-Admiral Yevfimiy Putyatin decided he could not meet the allied forces on the open sea, and could not raid allied trade.
 He had with him only the 44-gun frigate Aurora and Dvina with 10 guns.
 He decided to concentrate all his available forces at Petropavlovsk, using the Dvina to transfer the Okhotsk garrison to Petropavlovsk.
 His only other vessel on the station was the 52-gun frigate Pallada, at Imperatorskaya Gavan on the river Amur.
 Her captain lightened her by offloading all her guns and took her as far upriver as he could to hide from the allies.
 The winter would destroy the frigate, as the frozen river crushed the ship's hull.

 The Russian 54-gun frigate Diana rounded Asia and arrived at Shimoda, Japan with the Russian ambassador in late 1854 to negotiate what would become the Treaty of Shimoda.
-Diana was severely damaged by tsunamis caused by the Ansei Tokai earthquake on 23 December and sunk in a storm soon after before she could operate against the allies.
+Diana was severely damaged by tsunamis caused by the Ansei Tokai earthquake on 23 December and sank in a storm soon after, before she could operate against the allies.
 Her crew would later build the schooner Heda out of the wreck and sailed it to the Amur in 1855.